yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/literals/text-typecasting-and-literals.md

 - This rule is applied recursively, for the literal for a composite value, but with different actual rules at different levels of nesting.
 For example, the literal for an array value as a whole must be typecasted.
 But, because the data type of every value in the array is already determined, the bare text that specifies these values is _not_ typecasted.
 - The `::text` typecast of any value can always be used as the bare text of the literal that will recreate that value.

-A simple way to see examples of the bare text that specifies an array value, when used as a component in the literal, is to create the value using the constructor and then to inspect its `::text` typecast.
+You can see examples of the text of the literal that creates an array value by creating the value using the constructor and then inspecting its `::text` typecast.
 But the safe way to create the text of a literal for an intended value is to understand the syntax and semantics that govern its composition.

 When this difference is important, the _"Array data types and functionality"_ major section distinguishes between: